Banana Fish: Development

 Ash's physical appearance is initially based on tennis player Stefan Edberg before shifting to a design based on actor River Phoenix (pictured in 1989).

 Yoshida did not have a fixed composition for the plot of Banana Fish from its outset; while she had a general idea of the series' story, the particulars of plot and characters were developed throughout its serialization.
 Owing to the influence of Midnight Cowboy, Yoshida sought to create Banana Fish as story focused on an emotionally intense relationship between two characters, who became Ash and Eiji.
 Originally, Ash was conceived as an upbeat character inspired by shōnen manga protagonists, as Yoshida sought to contrast the moody protagonists typical of her other works, while Eiji was originally conceived as a female character.
 In the latter case, Eiji was made male due the character's largely passive role in the story, and Yoshida's personal dislike of inert female deuteragonists in manga who exist solely as a source of conflict or romance for the male protagonist.

 Yoshida's style as a manga artist – as exemplified by Banana Fish – deviated significantly from typical shōjo manga of its era in terms of narrative, character, setting, mood, and visual style.
 Writer and translator Frederik L. Schodt notes that while Yoshida's works adhere to certain conventions of shōjo manga as textual and subtextual homoeroticism, she at the same time adopts "a completely masculine art style, eschewing flowers and bug eyes in favor of tight bold strokes, action scenes, and speed lines".
 She forgoed many of the shōjo conventions made popular by the Year 24 Group – highly stylized character designs, a focus on romance and fantasy, grandiloquent writing – in favor of artwork that was stripped-down and realistic, panels that focused on characters and actions over backgrounds and environments, and frequent action sequences.
-Her characters are drawn as realistically proportioned, contrasting both the "willowy bodies" typical of men in shōjo manga and the "hyperdefined anatomy" typical of men in shōnen manga (boys' manga).
+Her characters are drawn as realistically proportioned, contrasting both the "willowy bodies" typical of men in shōjo manga and the "hyperdefined anatomy" typical of men in shōnen manga (teenage boys' manga).
 (Note: Yoshida's preference for realistically proportionate, well-built men in her manga once led manga scholar Yukari Fujimoto to remark that "the body type of the men that Akimi Yoshida draws is what gay men like.")
 In contrast to the European settings popular in shōjo manga of the 1970s, Yoshida expressed a general disinterest in European culture and "English pretty boy types", preferring instead the "carefree attitude" of working-class American men.